ibm-cloud-docs/vmwaresolutions/netapp/np_netappoverview.md

 The NetApp ONTAP Select on {{site.data.keyword.cloud_notm}} offering complements the vCenter Server deployment by providing storage virtualization services.

-The following graphic depicts the overall architecture of the NetApp ONTAP Select on vCenter Server deployment.
+The following graphic illustrates the overall architecture of the NetApp ONTAP Select on vCenter Server deployment.

 Figure 1.
 High-level architecture of NetApp ONTAP Select on {{site.data.keyword.cloud_notm}}